 The New Markets Tax Credits (NMTC) program has been a powerful deal-closing tool used to attract and retain businesses in qualified low-income census tracts since its approval by Congress in 2000.
 Administered by the Community Development Financial Institutions (CDFI) Fund, a branch of the U.S. Treasury, tax credits are granted to Community Development Entities (CDEs), which allocates tax credits into both private and publicly-sponsored projects.
 Over $53 billion in allocations have been awarded to date with another $3.5 billion to be released this year.
 Projects that have a significant community impact, such as job creation or serving an unmet need for critical services in a community, are most desirable to CDEs.
 Projects undertaken by public entities can also utilize the NMTC program.
 For example, workforce training facilities or other public facilities without a direct funding source that have difficulty in securing capital are eligible.
-The credits can bring approximately 20% of eligible costs to a project, making them valuable, but also competitive to secure.
+The credits, based on eligible cost, can bring up to 20% of the capital to a project, making them valuable, but also competitive to secure.

 Traditionally, many economic development organizations have not played a significant role in the NMTC process.
 As economic uncertainty looms, economic developers and businesses should pursue alternative financing tools to attract and retain businesses.
-The NMTC program could provide the additional funding, bringing approximately 20% of eligible project costs, used to secure and close a deal in your community.
+The NMTC program could provide the additional funding used to secure and close a deal in your community.

 First, understanding the census tracts within your community that are in qualifying census tracts is critical.
 Baker Tilly’s mapping tool can be used to identify the areas that are distressed (or severely distressed), which is an eligibility requirement to use the NMTC program.
 Additional preference is given to projects within severely distressed census tracts, making those most desirable.